downloadpgm/hive_cli_metastore_hadoop_cluster/README.md

-# Hive client running into Hadoop cluster in Docker
+# Hive client running into Spark/Hadoop cluster in Docker

+Apache Hadoop is an open-source, distributing filesystem across clusters of commodity computers.

 Apache Spark is an open-source, distributed processing system used for big data workloads.

-In this demo, a Spark container uses a Hadoop YARN cluster as a resource management and job scheduling technology to perform distributed data processing.
+Apache Hive is a distributed, fault-tolerant data warehouse system that enables analytics at a massive scale over Hadoop.

+In this demo, Hive client access a metastore in Mysql populated by Spark client container.
+Whole process is backed by Hadoop distributed filesystem (HDFS) to store the tables.

-This Docker image contains Spark binaries prebuilt and uploaded in Docker Hub.
+This Docker image contains Hive binaries prebuilt and uploaded in Docker Hub.

 Spark client access a remote Hive metastore created in a MySQL Server for Spark catalog.